VarunProhit/genShell_Application/README.md

   Output: "ls -l"
   ```

-- SQL Query:
+- Database Query:

   ```
-  Input: "Retrieve all employees from the 'HR' department"
+  Input: "Retrieve all employees from the 'HR' department in MySQL"
   Output: "SELECT * FROM employees WHERE department = 'HR';"
   ```

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.